BS in Bioinformatics

-LAU’s B.S. in Bioinformatics program strives for a balance of the two while providing students with a solid foundation in the biological and computer sciences in preparation for new graduate or career opportunities in bioinformatics, biology, computer science as well as the fast-paced healthcare industry.
-Students can also choose to pursue a career in medicine since the B.S. in Bioinformatics is also a pre-med program and covers all the required courses to sit for the MCAT.
+Our program strives for a balance of the two while providing you with a solid foundation in the biological and computer sciences in preparation for new graduate or career opportunities in bioinformatics, biology, computer science as well as the fast-paced healthcare industry.
+You can also choose to pursue a career in medicine because this is a pre-med program as well, and covers all the required courses to sit for the MCAT.

 The Bioinformatics program is housed in the Computer Science and Mathematics Department, and is offered jointly with the Natural Sciences Department.

 A total of 100 credits are required to graduate, distributed as follows:

 - Other requirements: 34 credits

 - Liberal Arts Core Curriculum (LAC): 6 credits